Book Review: Alfie’s Search for Destiny, by David Hardy

 Title: Alfie’s Search for Destiny

 Source: Review copy courtesy of Magabala Books

 This entry was posted on June 6, 2013 at 9:14 pm and is filed under Australian Children's Literature, Authors & Illustrators, Book Reviews, Indigenous Teaching Resources, Recommended books, School Library stuff.
 Tagged: Alfie's Search for Destiny, David Hardy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 One Response to “Book Review: Alfie’s Search for Destiny, by David Hardy”